jooy2/google-apps-script-sheetio/README.md

  - Add how to use in README.md

 ## License
-Copyright ¨Ï 2021 Jooy2 Released under the MIT license
+Copyright Â© 2021 Jooy2 Released under the MIT license